zettsu-t/sudokusse/sudokusse.md

 I write a Python script to solve 9x9 and 16x16 Sudoku puzzles with NumPy.
-This script accepts files in the format 1 (one row in one line) and guess whether input puzzles are 9x9 or 16x16.
+This script accepts files in the format 1 (one row in one line) and guesses whether input puzzles are 9x9 or 16x16.
 Notice that its backtracking is very slow.

 ```bash